 Adding all of these things up, they should be able to obtain 1,580 million litres per day.
 Much more than the 660 million they are looking for and without the financial and environmental cost of building a reservoir.

-Thames Water is preparing its long term plan and this includes the reservoir between Marcham, Hanney, Drayton and Steventon.
-After two consultations the plan has not changed and still includes a proposal for an above-ground reservoir which will be contained by walls between 15 and 25 metres high with building starting in 2025.
+The proposed new reservoir is an above-ground reservoir which will be contained by walls between 15 and 25 metres high with building starting in 2025.
 It would hold about 150 million cubic metres of water and be capable of providing 600 million litres per day.

 Action organisation GARD (Group Against Reservoir Development) has battled for years against Thames Water's proposals for an "Abingdon reservoir".